Vickers Boxkite

 The first two aircraft were powered by a 50 hp Gnome engine while the third was powered by a 70 hp Gnome engine.
-Two aircraft were eventually taken by the Royal Flying Corps.
+Two of the aircraft were eventually taken by the Royal Flying Corps.

 In 1913, Vickers built a version of these aircraft with equal-span wings and a rudimentary nacelle.
 It was initially powered by a Vickers-Boucier 50 hp engine, later replaced with a 70 hp Gnome engine.